-Logwood gives colors ranging from lavender to deep purple, and grows in places that are sacred to the Goddess.
+Logwood, also known as Palo Campeche which means “wood from the place sacred to the snake goddess”, gives colors ranging from lavender to deep purple, and grows in places that are sacred to the Goddess.
 The Logwood I use is sustainably harvested and certified Fair Trade from the Dominican Republic.

 Lac gives a deep pink/magenta color, from a resinous excrement of a small beetle in India, collected under trees during the fertile “Season of Red Rain”.
 Considered to be aphrodisiac.

-Madder root gives colors in the orange range, and has been used as a dye plant for more than 5000 years.
+Madder root gives colors in the orange range and has been used as a dye plant for more than 5000 years.